Ohio Amish Libraryat Amish & Mennonite Heritage Center

-The Ohio Amish Library has partnered with The Budget, Sugarcreek, Ohio, Die Botschaft, Millersburg, Pa. and The Diary, Kirkwood, Pa. to digitize their newspapers.
+The Ohio Amish Library has partnered with The Budget, Sugarcreek, Ohio, Die Botschaft, Millersburg, PA, The Diary, Kirkwood, PA, and the Holmes County Farmer/Republic/Farmer Hub, (1843-2010) Millersburg, Ohio to digitize their newspapers.
 Using the latest scanning and photography methods, the paper is digitized from the original copies and are fully searchable.
 The Budget is available from 1890 to present, Die Botschaft from 1975 to present, and The Diary from 1969 to present.

 The newspapers contains articles from Amish/Mennonite communities through-out the Americas.
-Excellant source for Amish, Mennonite, local births, marriages, deaths and numerous other bits of information about your ancestors.
+Excellent source for Amish, Mennonite, local births, marriages, deaths and numerous other bits of information concerning your ancestors.

 Now available at the library for your research.
 Out of town?
 Email us with your info for a quote to have the research done by our talented staff.

 Christian Schantz (1828-1910) Collection A collection of over 225 German letters, documents, maps, and books, mainly from Basel, Switzerland to America.
 Most of them were written by members of the Amish/Mennonite church of Basel.
 The letters were written from 1853 to 1909.
 Following is a list of a few people who wrote to Christian Schantz:

 John Rich (1824-1893)

 Additional research available on families of: Christian Stucky (1793-1873), Mary Richer (1807-1902), Mary Wenger (1836-1911), Jacob Wenger (1802-1883).
 Also on Beeson, Benson and Medlen families.
 Key Words: Bruglingen, Fulton County, Ohio, Philips County, Kansas.